Rixker0-Sarkar0/moniterZER/README.md

 - **No Alerts**: Ensure that your log files contain entries matching the alert patterns.
 - **Email Issues**: Verify your email server settings and check the script log for any errors.
 - **Service Issues**: Check the service status with `systemctl status monitorzer.service` for any errors.

-## Conclusion

-This guide helps you set up a monitoring and alerting system on Linux and configure it to run as a system daemon.
-If you encounter issues or need more help, refer to the script logs or consult further documentation on Python, systemd, and email configuration.